Proof of identity requirements for anyone applying for or renewing their Working with Children Check.

-- Complete the online application and entering the details of your identity documents.
+- Complete the online application and enter the details of your identity documents.
 You will receive an email receipt with an application (APP) number and information about next steps.

-- You take all your identity documents to a Service NSW service centre to have your identity verified and pay your fee (if applicable).
+- Take all your identity documents to a Service NSW service centre to have your identity verified and pay your fee (if applicable).
 Make sure that:

 - all documents in the same name (if not, a change of name or marriage certificate will be required)

-- must be the original document and must not be laminated
+- documents must be the original document and must not be laminated

 - documents must be current and include at least one photo ID.